 2. Listen to and Watch More Spanish Content

-Even though Spanish content can be used from day one, this is one of those tools that’s a better fit for intermediate and advanced Spanish learners.
+Even though native Spanish content can be used from day one, this is one of those tools that’s a better fit for intermediate and advanced Spanish learners.

-Start with Spanish series and Spanish movies that are available on Netflix, Hulu, Amazon Prime, HBO or Disney+, or whatever your streaming platform of choice is.
+So how do you add authentic Spanish content to your learning routine?
+Seek out Spanish podcasts, radio shows and Spanish audiobooks catered to native speakers of the language.
+Watch Spanish series and Spanish movies that are available on Netflix, Hulu, Amazon Prime, HBO or Disney+, or whatever your streaming platform of choice is.

 3. Practice Reading and Writing